Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Kansas Retirement Tax Friendliness

-Kansas exempts all Social Security income for seniors with an adjusted gross income (AGI) of $75,000 or less.
+Kansas exempts all Social Security income from state taxes.
 Public pension income is also exempt, but other forms of retirement income are not.
-Property taxes in Kansas are above the national average and sales taxes are some of the highest in the country.
+Property taxes in Kansas are above the national median and sales taxes are some of the highest in the country.
 Kansas does not have an estate or inheritance tax.

 To find a financial advisor who serves your area, try our free online matching tool.